 - Great weather protection

 The next model in my short roundup of the most popular Arc’teryx products is an excellent hardshell jacket that you can obtain in five different colors.
-The Beta AR winter Jacket provides its wearer with an all-round (“AR”) mountain performance due to its set of convenient features that includes a spacious fit, a deep hood, and an incredible collar design.
+The Beta AR winter Jacket provides its wearer with an all-around (“AR”) mountain performance due to its set of convenient features, including a spacious fit, a deep hood, and an incredible collar design.

-Manufactured from 40D and 80D face fabrics and enhanced with a Gore-Tex Pro membrane, this jacket offers decent weather protection.
-It has a small internal zippered pocket and two exterior hand-warming pockets, as well as an adjustable storm hood.
+This jacket offers decent weather protection, manufactured from 40D and 80D face fabrics and enhanced with a Gore-Tex Pro membrane.
+It has a small internal zippered pocket, two exterior hand-warming pockets, and an adjustable storm hood.

 - Material: GORE-TEX PACLITE Plus (40-denier ripstop)